Michele-Zhu/michele-zhu.github.io/_pages/cv.md

 nav: true
 nav_order: 5
 cv_pdf: CV_20251013.pdf # you can also use external links here
-description: This Page is under construction # This is a description of the page.
+description: This Page is under construction.
+N.B. you can opt out from having this page, just send the cv. # This is a description of the page.
 You can modify it in '_pages/cv.md'.
 You can also change or remove the top pdf download button.
 toc:
   sidebar: left
 ---